-(STILLWATER, OKLAHOMA / May 11, 2016) — Hundreds of Stillwater elementary students will participate in National Public Works Week May 15–21 as city employees bring the "big trucks" to their schools.
+(STILLWATER, OKLAHOMA / May 16, 2017) — Hundreds of Stillwater elementary students will participate in National Public Works Week May 21–27 as city employees bring the big trucks to their schools.

-Mayor Gina Noble will join city staff at Touch-a-Truck events at Stillwater elementary schools throughout the week to teach children about how public works jobs serve the community.
+The City is hosting these Touch-a-Truck events at Stillwater elementary schools to teach children about how public works jobs serve the community.

-"We think the elementary students will love to see inside some of our large trucks and equipment,” Operations Deputy Team Leader Sean Eisensmith said.
-“They will be able to use the 'joy stick' that lifts the trash carts and see other cool vehicles."
+"We think the elementary students will love to see inside some of our large trucks and equipment,” Operations Manager Mark White said.
+“They will be able to use the joy stick that lifts the trash carts and see other cool vehicles."

-Stillwater City Council will also honor city employees with a proclamation at its regular meeting Monday, May 16.
+Stillwater City Council also honored city employees with a proclamation at its regular meeting on Monday, May 15.

 The City of Stillwater is a member of the American Public Works Association (APWA) and is proud to celebrate APWA National Public Works Week, which is observed annually the third week in May.

-“National Public Works Week is a great opportunity to recognize the hard work and dedication of public works professionals in our community,” said Deputy Team Leader Matt Faulkner, who also helped organize the week’s events.
+“National Public Works Week is a great opportunity to recognize the hard work and dedication of public works professionals in our community,” said Operations Field Services Supervisor Sean Eisensmith, who helped organize the week’s events.